Magnushhoie/FuzzyNotes/README.md

 ```

 ## Usage
-- ref: Interactively search across all note files
+- ref: Interactively search across all note files (default in $HOME/_bash_ref/ directory)
-- refe: List available files and their content, open file in vim
+- refe: List available files and their content, open file in vim on default system editor

 See [main.txt](_bash_ref/main.txt) for example note file.